YLdz-SM/Pipeline-for-largescalephylogeny-VBHs/README.md

 # Citation
 If you use the above data, please cite the following paper:

-Younes Laidoudi, Samia Bedjaoui, Maria Stefania Latrofa, Angela Fanelli, Filipe Dantas-Torres, Domenico Otranto.
+Laidoudi et al., 2022.
 Genetic and geographical delineation of zoonotic vector-borne helminths of canids.
 Scientific Reports Journal.